.

 ULAANBAATAR

-Zaya’s Guesthouse offers transport to and from the airport for a reasonable fee and can help arrange excursions at your own expense for before or after the Earthwatch expedition.
-They have a comprehensive list of equipment and camping gear that can be rented, and can send you a list of what’s available, with costs, if you email them at info@zayahostel.com.
+Zaya’s Guesthouse offers transport to and from the airport for a reasonable fee and can help arrange excursions at your own expense before or after the Earthwatch expedition.
+They have a comprehensive list of equipment and camping gear that can be rented and can send you a list of what’s available, with costs, if you email them at info@zayahostel.com.

 IKH NART

-Gers are larger than standard tents (you can easily stand upright in them), they have storage space, water filters, and washbasins, and they tend to be warmer than tents at night.
+Gers are larger than standard tents (you can easily stand upright in them), have storage space, water filters, and washbasins, and tend to be warmer than tents at night.
 The research site has three standard tents for Earthwatch team use, but you may also bring your own if you like.

-* Earthwatch will honor each person’s assertion of gender identity, respectfully and without judgment.
+* Earthwatch will honor each person’s assertion of gender identity respectfully and without judgment.
 For both teen and adult teams, where logistics dictate single-sex accommodations or other facilities, participant placements will be made in accordance with the gender identity the participant specified on their Earthwatch Participant form and/or preferences indicated in discussions with Earthwatch.

 BATHROOMS